battlecode/bc18-scaffold/README.md

 wait a while

 When you get the message: `To play games open http://localhost:6147/run.html in your browser` you're good to go!

+### Docker Toolbox Install Instructions

+If you are running Windows 10 Home, Windows 8, or Windows 7, you must install Docker Toolbox in order to run the game.

+Docker Toolbox can be installed from here: https://docs.docker.com/toolbox/toolbox_install_windows/

+After installation, navigate to the install directory of Docker Toolbox (Most likely located in "C:\Program Files\Docker Toolbox")

+Double-click the file labelled "start.sh"

+Docker Toolbox will boot, after a moment, you will be prompted with a colourful whale and a command line interface.

+Navigate to where your bc18-scaffold repository is located (Docker Toolbox is automatically started in your current User directory)

+Type in "bash run.sh"

+The Battlecode server will initialize, after a few moments, you will be shown a prompt labelled `To play games open http://localhost:6147/run.html in your browser`

+You can no longer input commands into Docker Toolbox, this is normal.

+Navigate to http://192.168.99.100:6147/run.html in your browser.